 Flying Ants

-Flying ants can look very similar to winged termites, especially during their mating seasons.
-However, flying ants have bent antennae and wings of unequal length.
-They are generally not as destructive as termites but can still be a nuisance.
+Flying ants are often mistaken for winged termites, especially during mating seasons.
+However, flying ants have bent antennae and unequal-length wings.

 Earwigs